rmrfslashbin/notes.improvisedscience.org/content/recipes/Apple_Cranberry_Crumble_Pie/index.md

     - vegetarian
 ---

 A fantastic pie which is fairly easy to make; albeit somewhat time-consuming.
 My changes to the recipe yield a tarter and naturally flavored pie.
 The crumble topping can be swapped for a traditional crust.
-If so desired, make full batch of [Pâte Brisée]({{< ref "/recipes/pate_brisee" >}}).
+If so desired, make full batch of [Pâte Brisée]({{< ref "/recipes/pate_brisee" >}}) and include the spices from the crumble with the apple maceration.

 ## Source